 Building Divisions

-In the 2022-23 Challenge, participating teams will compete in one of six Divisions.
+In the 2024-25 Challenge, participating teams will compete in one of five Building Divisions.
 These building types propose unique and critical building problems that India currently faces.
 The teams will collaborate with the industry to work on regional, yet cutting-edge solutions to these problems.
 Projects should comply with the byelaws, codes, and standards governing regulations such as ground coverage, setbacks, minimum room size, fire protection requirements, service locations and quantities, and other specific requirements.
-Here are the 6 competition divisions in the 2022-23 Challenge:
+Here are the 5 building divisions in the 2024-25 Challenge:

 Multi-Family Housing